CalDymos/M1S-VSCode/README.md

 ## Functions not yet fully implemented (still in progress)

 - full Syntax check (execute / check the macro via the Cypress Enbable compiler)
+- Display of problems / errors

 ## Contribute
 You can support this project through PR with your changes or simply add an issue with your idea/bug.
-- Complete Language Source Documentation [#21](https://github.com/CalDymos/M1S-VSCode/issues/21)
+- Complete Language Source Documentation
 - Translate
 - ...